January 31st

 Commentary:

-Every root, twig, a sprig of grass or leaf that ever grew has medicinal value!
-The verse mentions roots specifically, as roots have a higher medicinal value than any part of the plant.
+Every root, twig, sprig of grass, or leaf that ever grew has medicinal value!
+This verse mentions roots specifically, as roots have a higher medicinal value than any part of the plant.

 Similarly, no being that is born is deemed futile.

-When God made the world He made everything that would be needed under any circumstance.
-At the same time, He did not make anything that was useless either.
+When God made the world, He made everything that would be needed under any circumstance.
+At the same time, He did not make anything which is useless either.
 He made the entire creation and there wasn't an ounce of 'garbage' (so to say) generated!

-Only scarcity is of the harnesser, an employer or a contriver.
+Only scarcity is of the harnesser, an employer, a contriver.

-When sounds are learnt, the person should know how to put them together to speak nice words and not inflict pain on others.
+When sounds are learnt, one should know how to put them together, speak nice words, and not inflict pain on others.
 He should be very cautious in what he says.
-Many a time, harsh words are forgotten by the afflictor but remain forever in the mind of the afflicted...
+Many a time, harsh words are forgotten by the one who causes the affliction but remains forever in the mind of the afflicted...
 Spoken words and sped arrows can never be taken back.

-Roots, herbs and plants are remedies to all kinds of health issues.
-In the story of Rāmāyaṇa, even the very knowledgeable Hanumān couldn't find the right herb and ended up bringing the whole 'Sañjīvini mountain' in order to save time!
+Roots, herbs, and plants are remedies for all kinds of health issues.
+But then, in the story of Rāmāyaṇa, even the very knowledgeable Hanumān couldn't find the right herb and ended up bringing the whole 'Sañjīvini mountain' to save time!
 Only vaidya Suṣeṇa (a doctor), knew the right remedy for the problem.
 A person with the knowledge required to resolve a problem is hard to find.

 Similarly, no creature or human being is a waste of space.
-But the one who can tap into his strengths and can put them to use is hard to find!
+But someone who can tap into his strengths and encourage him to put them to use is hard to find!

 Like they say - the 'appendix' is an organ for which mankind hasn't found a use yet!
 Nonetheless, it is there for a purpose.
 We just haven't discovered its usefulness yet.